COVID-19: Coronavirus - Emergency Fund NOW

 The requirements for receiving the compensation can be found here on the UWV website.

-UWV will provide in advance 80% of the requested contribution.
-This allows companies to continue to pay their staff.
+The compensation allows companies to continue to pay their staff.
 The actual turnover loss will be determined afterwards.
 When determining the definitive compensation, a correction can be made, if there has been a decrease in wages.

 How to apply?